 - Mix up the almond flour, cinnamon and salt in a medium size mixing bowl.

-- Add in the melted butter, almond milk and eggs.
+- Add in the melted butter, almond milk, eggs, and maple syrup.

 - Mix everything together until a smooth batter forms.